JulieMontoya/nard/README.md

 ```
 and let the computer prove it.

-The assembly language file can be further edited, and comments added
+The assembly language file can be further edited, and comments added to suit.

+# Further Work

+The assembly language output of non-code sections needs to be tidied up.
+At present, every
+byte is specified individually with `EQUB`.
+This will eventually be improved by gathering
+up strings of printable characters into `EQUS` statements.